Florida Man Let 12-Year-Old Drive Jeep 85 Mph: Police

 Jupiter Officer Craig Yochum said in his arrest report that he spotted the Jeep make an illegal U-turn and then speed away at about 12:10 a.m.
 Monday.
 He followed and the Jeep reached speeds of 85 mph (135 kph) in a 45 mph (70 kph) zone before he was able to pull it over.
 He said that when he asked the 12-year-old why she was driving so fast, she said Michaelsen told her to.

-Michaelsen is charged with child neglect, allowing an unauthorized person to drive and causing a minor to become a delinquent for buying the girls vape pens — he says they asked.
+Michaelsen is charged with child neglect, allowing an unauthorized person to drive and causing a minor to become a delinquent for buying the girls vape pens — he says they requested, according to authorities.

 He was being held without bond Tuesday at the Palm Beach County Jail.
 Court records do not indicate if he has an attorney.